solita/solita.github.com/_posts/2021-02-17-watch-your-dependencies.md

 ## More information

-This post by Alex Birsan made this whole thing famous: (https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) Microsoft has also published an article about mitigating this risk: (https://azure.microsoft.com/en-gb/resources/3-ways-to-mitigate-risk-using-private-package-feeds/)
+This post by Alex Birsan made this whole thing famous: [Dependency Confusion](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610)
+Microsoft has also published an article about mitigating this risk: [Microsoft advisory](https://azure.microsoft.com/en-gb/resources/3-ways-to-mitigate-risk-using-private-package-feeds/)

 Is that all?
 Certainly not, the general threat model for dependency attacks provides plenty of potential: